talastairb/Matlab-2048/README.md

 ====================
 This is our final project for ENGR131

-Open this file in matlab for proper formatting
+View this file as raw text for proper formatting

 Known issues: